faiface/pixel/README.md

 Here's the list of the main features in Pixel.
-Although Pixel is still in heavy development, **you can quite expect that the features and API that is inside the library now, will not change in major ways.** This is not a 100% guarantee thought.
+Although Pixel is still in heavy development, **you can quite expect that the features and API that is inside the library now, will not change in major ways.** This is not a 100% guarantee, though.

 - Fast 2D graphics
   - Sprites